bitovi/academy/src/technology-consulting/5-communication.md

 For example, if a client expresses frustration over a delay, emotional empathy allows you to respond with genuine concern rather than just a technical explanation of the issue.
 You might say, “I can see how this delay is frustrating, and I understand that it’s causing additional stress.”
 Acknowledging the client’s emotional state can prevent tension from escalating and open the door to a more collaborative and constructive conversation.

 Emotional empathy also applies within internal teams.
-If a colleague seems overwhelmed by their workload, recognizing their stress and offering support—whether through a simple check-in or offering to share the load—can help create a more supportive and effective working environment.
+If a colleague seems overwhelmed by their workload, recognizing their stress and offering support — whether through a simple check-in or offering to share the load — can help create a more supportive and effective working environment.

 Tips and techniques: